-Let’s discuss each of the top 8 best graphic EQ plugins in greater detail to learn why they made this list.
+To learn why they made this list, let’s discuss each of the top 8 best graphic EQ plugins in greater detail.

 The Waves GEQ (link to check the price at Waves) is a full-feature 30-band graphic equalizer with additional high and low-pass filters.
 It’s a two-for-one plugin that comes with a classic version and a modern version.

 The Waves GEQ is compatible with Mac OS and Windows OS and comes in AAX, AU and VST formats.

 Waves’ GEQ is perhaps the greatest graphic EQ plugin on the market today.
 This zero-latency 30-ISO-band graphic equalizer offers mono and stereo functionality with Classic and Modern modes.

 To learn more about stereo EQ, check out my article What Is Stereo Equalization/EQ In Audio & How Does It Work?

 The Classic version of the GEQ utilizes traditional “proportional Q filters” that narrow as the band is boosted or cut.
 This is directly inspired by the design of Klark Teknik’s renowned (though discontinued) DN series graphic EQs with 1/3-octave bands (common in live sound reinforcement systems).
 Each band selectable 6, 12 & 18 dB scales.

 The Modern version of the GEQ utilizes intricate flat-top filters that virtually eliminate the artifacts that would otherwise arise from band interaction.
 These filters provide perfect stair-stepped responses in the overall EQ curve.